benc-uk/nodejs-demoapp/readme.md

 ## Configuration
 The following configuration environmental variables are used.
-These can be set directly or will be picked up from an `.env` file if it is present.
+These can be set directly or when running locally will be picked up from an `.env` file if it is present.
+A sample `.env` file called `.env.sample` is provided for you to copy

 |Name|Default|Description                   |
 |----|-------|------------------------------|